stevenrchun/blog/source/_posts/A-Very-Brief-History-of-Linear-Algebra-Subroutines-Linear-Regression-II.md

 [6] A 2-norm is just the Euclidean distance of the vector.
 I have no idea how it should interact with complex numbers.
 This way, I don’t have to!

+[6.5] This is straight from the {% preview http://www.netlib.org/lapack/lug/node61.html %}LAPACK user manual{% endpreview
+%}.

 [7] Disclaimer: I work at Google.
 I was not involved in this work.